-Description This command enables a user to designate a port as an L_PORT.
+Description Use this command to designate a port as an L_PORT.
 The switch will then only attempt to initialize that port as an FL_PORT.
 The switch will never attempt point-to-point (F_PORT) initialization on the port.
 However, if the device attached to the port initiates point-to-point communication, then the switch will respond accordingly, and the port may then become an the switch responds to initialization requests.